thekr1s/esp8266_wordclock/hardware/README.md

 <img src="images/big_frameless_13_13.jpg" alt="drawing" width="200"/>

 # Assemble
-The assambly can be devided in the following parts:
+The assambly can be devided into the following parts:
 - led-panel
 - light-divider
 - letterplate